Chagrilled/P4-DandoriDesktop/readme.md

 - ❌ Night teki files
 - 🚧 Unit tests (lol)
 - ✅ GitHub issue template
-- ❌ Flint beetle drops
+- ✅ Flint beetle drops
 - ❌ How skutterchucks start with bombs - probably a CustomParameter
 - ✅ Make `params` actually the fields they are now I know what it is
 - ❌ Make an MSI for Yoshi3
 - ✅ RebirthLater/RebirthInterval
 - ✅ Extract JSONs button
 - ✅ Send a message if people's uasset isn't the decoded `Content` array
-- ❌ Support raw JSON exports later on - don't think they can be encoded back anyway
 - ✅ Fix icons for night enemies in caves
 - ❌ Dandori battle maps - where/what even are they?
 - ✅ Support castaway drops (untested in game, but AI looks correct)
 - ❌ Better error reporting for the deploy process
 - ✅ Alphabetise the creature dropdown by the type of name we're displaying first (swapping internal names still makes them ordered by internal)
 - ✅ Refactor/cleanup the icons so there aren't duplicates
-- ❌ Rotate icons that require it, like bridges/gates so they look better
+- 🚧 Rotate icons that require it, like bridges/gates so they look better - works for most, some icons are being funny
 - ❌ How does hazard AI work?
 Surely you can override the HibaBase blueprint - Some HibaIce do this in their HibaAIParameters, but the changes aren't reflected in the AI.
 - ❌ Refactor the map to see if I can separate state from the map data, which might fix the component-refreshing problem.
 A bit similarly to filters.
 Perhaps the map doesn't have to use the main data set and can maintain its own without having the main map set as a prop?
 - ✅ Portals
+- ❌ Need a way to arbitrarily add parameters to objects, so swapping to things like gates, where `Life` is needed, but not anywhere else, is possible for newly created objects.

 </details>